bbyars/mountebank/README.md

 mountebank
 ==========

-mountebank is the first tool to provide cross-platform, multi-protocol test doubles over the wire.
+mountebank is the first open source tool to provide cross-platform, multi-protocol test doubles over the wire.
 Just point your application to mountebank instead of the real dependency, and test like you would with traditional stubs and mocks.